 Intermediate Readings in Spanish and Peace Studies in Bilbao (8 Cr.)

 (PCE 272Y) UNDERSTANDING CONFLICT: A PEACE HISTORY IN SPAIN This interdisciplinary course builds Spanish language skills into the curriculum of peace studies through a seven-week pre-program course in the fall dedicated to the study of current conflicts in Spain (two credits); a three-week immersion experience in Granada and Bilbao (Spain) in January (four credits); and a seven-week, post-immersion course in the spring (two credits).
 This course will explore contemporary conflicts through a study of their historical roots.
 The final seven weeks will be conducted mostly in Spanish to increase awareness of the importance of attaining proficiency in a second language in understanding and participating in conflict resolution.
 Prerequisite: PCE 110 and/or PCE 148, or permission of the instructor, and SP 130, SP 130G, SP 130S, or SP 130V or placement.
 Students will receive credit for SP 229 or for independent work in Spanish (1-3 credits, the equivalent to SP 299).
-Spring/summer alternate odd years.
+Spring/summer variable years.
 Miranda-Aldaco and Dawit.

 Intermediate Readings in Spanish and Education in Nicaragua (8 Cr.)

 LAM 272Y - Intensive Course Abroad (4 Cr.)